Autumn call is now closed – thank you to all who applied!

 • Esa Rahtu, Tampere University – Computer Vision, Image Understanding, Machine Learning

-• Jenni Raitoharju, University of Jyväskylä – Machine Learning, Computer Vision, Environmental Monitoring
+• Jenni Raitoharju, University of Jyväskylä – Machine Learning, Computer Vision, Environmental Monitoring (PhD student from the spring call)

 • Teemu Roos, University of Helsinki – Machine Learning